Skip to main content

 Introducing Better Theology

 Defining Better: In association with The Better Project, Better means willfully and progressively adding value each time it is capitalized.
-This involves deliberate (willful) efforts to enhance (progressively) our understanding and practice of faith (adding value), continually striving for growth and improvement.
+This involves deliberate (willful) efforts to continuously enhance (progressively) our understanding and practice of faith/theology (adding value), continually striving for growth and improvement.

 Defining Theology: Theology is the study and understanding of the divine.
 It encompasses our beliefs about God, the nature of existence, and how these beliefs influence our lives and decisions.